How Can Mobile App Developers Prevent Cyber Attacks – 5 Ways to Increase the Protection of Your Apps

 When using a Wi-Fi connection that is untrusted, and those are usually the public ones, your device is much more vulnerable to outside threats.
 This depends on the user behavior, so again alerts should be implemented into the app design.

 From your side, you can have to ensure that your Wi-Fi networks are impregnable.
 The members of your staff should connect to it only with their work phones, which should never have access to public networks.
 Nor should they ever access the company ́s Wi-Fi network with their private devices, to prevent any outside intrusion.

-Author Bio: Chris Usatenko is a computer geek, writer, and gamer.
+Author Bio: Chris Usatenko from Everycloud is a computer geek, writer, and gamer.
 He is interested in any aspects of the PC industry and videogames.
 He is willing to get experience and knowledge from around the world and implement them in his life.